wingmingchan64/japanese/README.md

 <h1>Using PHP to Facilitate Japanese Learning</h1>
 <h2>jisho.org</h2>
 <ul>
-<li>The best thing about this site is that Romaji can be used to query the dictionary</li>
+<li>The best thing about this site is that Romaji can be used to query the dictionary (JapanDict can do that as well)</li>
 <li>There is no easy way to extract the available entries from the site</li>
 <li>I decide to query the site directly, one entry at a time</li>
 </ul>